 As the final step in the model, you will output two products based on the available ingredients:

 - Skimmed milk (100% from the Milk tank)

 - Whole milk (97% regular milk + 3% cream)

 Add two new tanks to the model: SkimmedMilkTank and WholeMilkTank.
-Set their product types to 3 and 4 respectively and a maximum inflow rate of 10 L/s each.
-Also set the outflow rate of the two original tanks (MilkTank and CreamTank) to 10 L/s.
+Set their product types to 3 and 4 respectively, and the capacity of both to 10,000 L.

 Connect the Milk source at the start of the model and the cream tank to a blender, which connects to the Whole Milk tank.
 Split the input ports in a ratio of 97 to 3.

 Note that the flow valve and blender both have a default limit of 10 L/s.
 In order to control the flow rate from this single point, set the outflow rate of the Milk Tank and the Cream Tank to "unlimited flow".

 In this task you have learned about inline blending and splitting.
 In the next tutorial task, you'll learn how to use a flow mixer to create products from predefined recipes.
 Also, you will learn how to define products by their name instead of a numeric identifier.
 Continue to Tutorial Task 1.2 - Adding a product table and a mixer.